-Although not many of us are destined to become compulsive hoarders, we all hold onto old beliefs and ways of thinking and feeling that no longer serve us and limit our potential.
-Hardly a moment of experience is immune from some of the mental and emotional baggage we drag into the present.
-Every raw moment of experience is potentially clean and untarnished before we perceive the world through our own mental and emotional overlays and filters.
+Although few of us will become compulsive hoarders, we all hold onto old beliefs and ways of thinking and feeling that no longer serve us, that limit our potential.
+Hardly a moment of experience is immune to some of the mental and emotional baggage we drag into the present.
+Every raw moment of experience is potentially clean and unblemished before we perceive the world through our own particular mental and emotional overlays and filters.
 At best, this distorts how we see the world; at worst, it can suck the joy out of life.
-For one person, snow is a minor disaster, and for another a joy.
+For one person, snow is a minor disaster, and for another, a joy.

-So, the first step of letting go is to notice what’s going in the field or your awareness which includes thoughts, emotions, feelings, and sensations.
+The first step in letting go is to notice what’s happening in the field of your awareness, which encompasses thoughts, emotions, feelings, and sensations.
 For example, it may be that we notice a sudden physical contraction or tightness that alerts us to a little bit of frustration arising in a meeting.
-The next step is to fully observe, acknowledge and accept what’s going on with openness and kindness, allowing the thoughts, feelings, and sensations to be just as they are, without trying to immediately change or fix things with the mind.
+The next step is to fully observe, acknowledge, and accept what’s going on with openness and kindness, allowing the thoughts, feelings, and sensations to be just as they are, without trying to immediately change or fix things with the mind.
 Every moment is a potential life-changer if we’re aware enough to simply observe and gain insight into what’s going on.
-No need to overthink, or otherwise block our experience.
+No need to overthink or otherwise block our experience.
 Habits that are no longer useful become powerful because they remain unnoticed.
-If something has a strong hold and is difficult to let go of, try directing your attention to what “holding on” feels like, resting in this experience and then letting it release and dissolve in its own time; like suddenly noticing that you’ve been holding onto something really tightly and releasing your grip.
+If something has a strong hold and is difficult to let go of, try directing your attention to what “holding on” feels like, resting in this experience, and then letting it release and dissolve in its own time, like suddenly noticing that you’ve been holding onto something really tightly and releasing your grip.

 The American playwright Tennessee Williams observed, “Has it ever struck you that life is all memory, except for the one present moment that goes by you so quick you hardly catch it going?”